haberdashPI/vscode-selection-utilities/README.md

 - "Right align selections (using spaces)" (`selection-utilities.alignSelectionsRight`):
   Insert spaces to the left of a selection so that the right side of the selections align.
 - "Trim whitespace at start/end of selection" (`selection-utilities.trimWhitespace`)
+- "Delete characters at start end of selections" (`selection-utilities.deleteAround).
+- "Insert characters around selections" (`selection-utilities.insertAround`), takes two arguments: `before` and `after` which should include the characters that should be placed before and after each selection

 ## Related projects